 - when the function call utilises the

-Occasionally it is okay to not use them, such instances where it beneficial not use parenthesis are:
+Occasionally it is okay to not use them, such as when:

-- when the function call utilises a single inline callback, which is the last argument, e.g.
+- the function call utilises a single inline callback which is the last argument:

 path.exists __filename, (exists) ->

-The biggest complaint we here about the use of CoffeeScript is it reduces contributors.
+The biggest complaint we hear about the use of CoffeeScript is it reduces contributors.
 We feel this is an artificial complaint, here's why.

-- Unix Philsophy: Rule of Generation: Developers should avoid writing code by hand and instead write abstract high-level programs that generate code.
-This rule aims to reduce humans errors and save time
+- Unix Philosophy: Rule of Generation: Developers should avoid writing code by hand and instead write abstract high-level programs that generate code.
+This rule aims to reduce human error and save time.

 Bevry abides by semantic versioning principles, that is to say: